return42/sphkerneldoc/linux_src_doc/drivers/input/sparse-keymap_c.rst

 The function calculates size and allocates copy of the original keymap after which sets up input device event bits appropriately.
-Before destroying input device allocated keymap should be freed with a call to \ :c:func:`sparse_keymap_free`\ .
+The allocated copy of the keymap is automatically freed when it is no longer needed.

 .. _`sparse_keymap_free`: